mattlima/mooog/README.md

 ## Todo:

+- Equalize gain, add error messages for unsupported browsers in examples
 - Optionally use periodic waves for basic oscillator types to minimize volume differences
 - Vary duty cycle on period wave generator
 - Refactor initialization to combine `configure_from` and `zero_node_setup`